10 AI Video Editing Tools That Are Replacing Traditional Editors in 2026

 How AI Tools Fit Into the Traditional Editing Workflow

-AI tools are not replacing Premiere Pro or DaVinci Resolve.
+AI tools are not replacing full timeline editors.
 They are replacing the specific tasks within those editors that are tedious and mechanical.
 The creative decisions—story structure, pacing, color grading, sound design—remain human territory.
 The mechanical tasks—scrubbing footage, cutting silences, generating transcripts, positioning crop windows—are being automated.

 The workflow in 2026 for a typical content creator: